 How?
 The quality and extent of the information, the method used in the assessment (qualitative or quantitative) must be clear in the xml-document.
 Sometimes indicators are provided based on a bibliographic review and in other cases by quantitative estimations; a good case study documentation must clarify the source of data to allow the effective monitoring of the ecosystem in the future.

+Each reference should have associated only one case studies document.
+That is why, in the process of documenting case studies in XML format, we will define two different case studies xml types according the number of assessment units described in the reference.
+When only one unit is included in the reference, it will be called "strategic"; when more than one unit is included in the reference, it will be called "systematic".
+For both types of documents, the node structure will remain the same, differentiating only in the number of case study nodes per file.
+A strategic case will only include one assessment unit (case study) per file and in the systematic evaluations, one file can group multiple assessment units (multiples case study nodes).

+Each <Case-Study> record has an id and name attributes, which are used to link it to other nodes in other documents, (spetially to link the case studies document with its reference document).
+Thus, both the id and name should be used consistently across the xml document.

-sThe exported xml-document has a root element called <Case-Studies> that contains one or more <Case-Study> elements.
-A typical <Case-Study> element, describing assessment information, assessment target and ecosystem risk assessment would look like this:
+The exported xml-document has a root element called <Case-Studies> that contains one or more <Case-Study> elements.
+A typical <Case-Study> element, describing assessment information, assessment target and ecosystem risk assessment would include some of this nodes (the entire structure will be developed in the next sections, a full structure model could be found at XXXXX:

 <Case-Studies>